-If you are an undergraduate, you really should get some research experience (independent project, summer internship, etc.) before you graduate.
-This page explains why on Earth you should want to do this, and lists a few tricks for conning faculty members into letting you do a project with them.
-Faculty brats like myself know these tricks, but if you’re parents didn’t follow the sciency, geeky path or didn’t even finish grade school, this page is for you.
-Tell your friends, too — we need more sciency people out there, badly.
+If you are an undergraduate, you really should get some research experience before you graduate.
+This page explains why on Earth you should want to do this, and lists a few tricks for conning faculty members into letting you into their laboratories.

-Faculty are beyond busy and their labs accommodate only a certain number of students, so you need tricks to maximize the chances they’ll allow you to join their team.
-But it’s not just a space/time issue, either — faculty are wary of students who might be lazy, unprepared (don’t know basic science, can’t do math, cant spel), or just plain stupid.
-Faculty want students, but they want the good ones, and they are going to secretly ask those students to join their labs.
-But you don’t need to be passive in this process.
-You are, after all, paying tuition (well, maybe not) and thus are entitled to consume the full range of experiences that are presumably open to you.
-And you have a certain degree of control over your innate laziness and preparedness for science.
-Stupidity is fairly genetic in origin, though, so I’m just not going to say more about that.
+Faculty are beyond busy and their laboratories accommodate only a certain number of students, so you need tricks to maximize the chances they’ll allow you to join their team.
+But it’s not just a space/time issue, either — faculty are wary of students who might be lazy, unprepared (don’t know basic science, can’t do math, cant spel, etc.), or just plain stupid.
+Your school admits all the aforementioned, so don’t blame faculty for playing hard to get.
+You need to earn a spot.

 - Science is pretty fun.
-Not without tedium and occasional, crushing disappointment when things go terribly wrong, but you get to use your hands your brain, and your creativity, a combination that is satisfying, I think.
-And you can potentially contribute answers to important questions about reality, if you’re into that as a concept.
-Plus you are in college to get smarter (or at least that’s the line you tell people), so you should expose yourself to at least one semester of the research life.
-You can then walk away in horror, but give it a shot.
+Not without tedium and occasional, crushing disappointment, but you get to use your hands, brain, and creativity, a combination that is satisfying, I think.
+And you can potentially contribute answers to important questions about reality, if you’re into reality.
+Plus you are in college to get smarter, so you should expose yourself to at least one semester of the research life.
+You can then walk away in horror … but give it a shot.
 You’ll likely never have another chance, and you don’t want to spend the rest of your life with more regret than you already have.

-- Research experience helps you learn an array of techniques, arming you for future challenges in your future, sciency life.
-You’ll never learn all the techniques, of course, but you can at least internalize that most problems have a solution if you know whom to ask and know how to hunt through the literature.
+- Research experience helps you learn an array of techniques, some of which might be useful in the future.
+You never know which ones will come in handy, so be omnivorous and fearless.
+You should internalize that most problems (and questions) have a solution if you know whom to ask and know how to hunt through the literature.
 Practice builds confidence that tools exist, and when tools are missing, you’ll know that they can be developed (by you, if needed).